A-Momin/noteshub/nts/notes_aws.md

 -   **Express Workflows**

-    -   `Characteristics` - `Execution Duration`: Express Workflows are designed for short-lived executions, with a maximum duration of five minutes. - `Execution Volume`: Optimized for high-volume, short-duration workloads. - `Concurrency`: Can handle a much higher rate of executions compared to Standard Workflows. - `State Transition`: Transitions are recorded at a summary level rather than a detailed step-by-step history. - `Cost`: Pricing is based on the number of requests and their duration, making it cost-effective for high-frequency, short-duration tasks. - `Reliability`: Provides good reliability, though not as high as Standard Workflows.
+    -   `Execution Duration`: Express Workflows are designed for short-lived executions, with a maximum duration of five minutes. - `Execution Volume`: Optimized for high-volume, short-duration workloads. - `Concurrency`: Can handle a much higher rate of executions compared to Standard Workflows. - `State Transition`: Transitions are recorded at a summary level rather than a detailed step-by-step history. - `Cost`: Pricing is based on the number of requests and their duration, making it cost-effective for high-frequency, short-duration tasks. - `Reliability`: Provides good reliability, though not as high as Standard Workflows.
 Suitable for high-scale operations that need to manage massive volumes of requests efficiently.

-    -   `Use Cases`
+    -   `Use Cases`: Use when you need to handle a high volume of short-duration executions efficiently and cost-effectively, such as in real-time data processing and event-driven architectures.

         -   Real-time data processing.
         -   Event-driven architectures.